 Find Training Partners

 As your workouts increase in difficulty, motivation can sometimes be hard to come by.
-Having a reliable training partner or a dedicated running group that you can train with a few times per week is a good way to keep yourself from skipping a workout and can help you keep your runs from becoming a chore.
+Having a reliable training partner or a dedicated running group that you can train with a few times per week is an excellent way to keep yourself from skipping a workout and can help you keep your runs from becoming a chore.

-Ideally, you’ll find a training partner or running group that’s slightly faster than you are – someone who’s about 30 to 60 seconds faster per mile.
-This can be a great way to motivate yourself and provide a visual goal to shoot for.
+Ideally, you’ll find a training partner or running group that’s slightly faster than you are – someone about 30 to 60 seconds faster per mile.
 Lean on your training partner for their knowledge if they’re more experienced, and run with them on the days when you want to push yourself.
+It can be a great way to motivate yourself and provide a visual goal to shoot for.

-Just remember that when you eventually get faster, return the favour and offer to train with others who aren’t quite as good of a runner as you.
+Just remember that when you eventually get faster, return the favor and offer to train with others who aren’t quite as good of a runner as you.